 Camden at the weekend is like every embarrassing adolescent moment you’ve ever had, rolled into a few hundred metres of tattoo parlour, goth store, and vape cafe.
-Skip the Stables Market and wander over to KERB which, while still completely bumrushed at the weekend, has far better eating options.
-Of these, the fried chicken and burritos from Mother Clucker and Luardos still do it for us, and the mac ‘n’ cheese from the Mac Factory.
-There’s a lot of instahyped stuff too - you can safely avoid the halloumi fries and vegan tacos, and don’t even bother with the cheese wheel.
+Skip the Stables Market and wander over to Kerb, which, while still completely mobbed at the weekend, has far better eating options.
+Of these, the fried chicken and burritos from Mother Clucker and Luardos still do it for us.
+As do Makatcha’s Indonesian BBQ options, and the bagels from Ghetto Grillz.
+There is, however, some Instagrammy stuff you can avoid - skip the halloumi fries and vegan tacos, and don’t even bother with the cheese wheel.

 Is there a better nighttime place to hang out with great food and drinks than at POP Brixton?
 We don’t think so.
 It’s a neon-lit complex of shipping containers packed with street food vendors and mini restaurants, hawking everything from fancy Spanish tapas and Ghanaian comfort food, to the greatest fried chicken sandwich in London.
+Also, Franzina Trattoria is a handmade pasta place that has become one of our favourites.
 You’ll come here and never want to leave.
 It’s awesome for a group, and an excellent plan of action would be just to rock up to Brixton at the weekend with a few friends and bounce from one stall to another all evening.

-When it opened in autumn 2016, street food market Mercato Metropolitano looked pretty glum - like London itself, it was pretty grim in the winter, all grey and wet, and the random location between Borough and Elephant definitely didn’t help.
+When it opened in autumn 2016, street food market Mercato Metropolitano looked pretty glum.
+Like London itself, it was grim in the winter, all grey and wet, and the random location between Borough and Elephant definitely didn’t help.
 In warm weather though, it makes sense - it’s a good spot to rock up at the weekend with a few friends and eat and drink in the sunshine.
-On top of the usual craft beer, burgers and hot dogs, there’s an Italian slant (clue’s in the name) and as well as a build-your-own tiramisu and Italian sandwiches, there’s a grocery where you can pick up some fancy cured meat and cheese.
+On top of the usual craft beer, burgers, and hot dogs, there’s an Italian slant (clue’s in the name) and as well as a build-your-own tiramisu and Italian sandwiches, there’s a grocery where you can pick up some fancy cured meat and cheese.
 Give it a visit when you want something a bit more chilled out than the usual street food scene.

 Welcome to one of the best hangout spots in all of London - Maltby Street Market is so good that we even come in the middle of winter.
 In summer though, it’s unbeatable - it’s a narrow street packed wall-to-wall with excellent food vendors and the odd antique store, and if you don’t leave a couple of kilos heavier, there could be something wrong with you.
-Besides excellent food options and plenty of space in the area to perch with a drink, it’s bookended by some excellent restaurants, including St John’s Maltby outpost and small plates specialist 40 Maltby Street.
+Besides excellent food options and plenty of space in the area to perch with a drink, it’s bookended by some excellent restaurants, including small plates specialist 40 Maltby Street, as well as the St. John Bakery.
 Plan to get here at the weekend and spend at least a couple of hours eating your weight in doughnuts.